core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-exchange-example-observe title="Example of Non-confirmable Observe group request, followed by Non-confirmable Responses as Observe notifications"}

 In {{fig-exchange-example-blockwise}}, the client sends a Non-confirmable GET request to the CoAP group, targeting the resource "log" in the application group "gp1", and requesting a blockwise transfer.
-All servers reply with a 2.05 (Content) response including the first block.
-As source port number of its response, each server uses its own port number.
-After obtaining the first block, the client requests the following blocks separately from each server, by means of unicast exchanges.

 ~~~~~~~~~~~ aasvg
 Client              A  B  C